President Biden’s recent tax proposals target the wealthy.

 - Preservation of open space

-Conservation easements are valuable when created through tax-deductible donations.
+Land conservations are valuable when created through tax-deductible donations.

-President Donald Trump put a spotlight on conservation easements when he created an easement on his Mar-a-Lago estate in 1993.
+President Donald Trump put a spotlight on land conservation when he created an easement on his Mar-a-Lago estate in 1993.
 When the property was appraised at $25 million, he donated an easement that prevented him from selling antiques inside the historic buildings or adding more buildings to the compound.
 This easement ultimately reduced the valuation of Mar-a-Lago to $19.25 million.
 Trump received a tax deduction for the difference of $5.75 million once the easement was in place.
 He still owns the property and simply placed limits on some of its use.